palomaresendiz/TCP-Client-Server-Student-Database/README.md

 5. delete(ID): this request deletes the student entry with that ID from the database
 6. exit: this request terminates the program

-The server processes the requests and sends several responses along the way to verify communication.
+The server processes the requests and manages the student database through a .txt file, sending several response messages throughout the process.
 ## Screenshots

 ####